 “Zylo gave me more data points,” Horstmann says.
 “I have way more empirical data at my fingertips than I did before.”

-For example, Moz leans on Google Suite tools for office applications.
-But, Moz also uses other Google- B2B applications and services, as well.
+For example, Moz leans on Google Suite tools for office applications, as well as other Google- B2B applications and services.
 But, as a supplier, Google does not centralize purchaser account information to the sales teams for its various tools and applications.
-For example, an investment in Google Suite usually bears little influence on investments in Google digital advertising products.
+An investment in Google Suite usually bears little influence on investments in Google digital advertising products.

-With Zylo, however, Horstmann analyzed all of Moz’s spending on the entire range of Google applications and services, and in total found a significant amount of spending.
+With Zylo, however, Horstmann analyzed all of Moz’s spending on the entire range of Google applications and services, and in total found a significant cost.
 This holistic viewpoint gave Moz leverage to advocate for improved pricing on individual Google product purchases, thereby reducing overall costs.

 “With Zylo, I can pull up Google as a single supplier and see every application purchased,” Hortsamnn says.
 “In the grand scheme, we’re not spending tens of thousands of dollars a year with them, we’re spending millions.”